-Then, to encourage discussion, wait for someone to respond.
+To encourage discussion, wait for someone to respond.
 Avoid leading or prompting the first response.
-Once the ball is rolling, use one or several of the following questions to continue the discussion (or a favorite question of your own)...
+Once the ball is rolling, use one or two of the following questions to continue the discussion (or a favorite question of your own).

 "Anyone else have a different point they found meaningful?"